facebook/sapp/README.md

 # SAPP

 SAPP stands for Static Analysis Post Processor.
-SAPP takes the raw results of Pysa and makes them explorable both through a command line interface and a web UI.
+SAPP takes the raw results of Pysa and makes them explorable both through a command-line interface and a web UI.

 ## Installation